 Allie: You said your boss kept you working late.

-Allie: I’m not.
-You said you were working late, so why didn’t you tell me you went out with your friends?
+Allie: You said you were working late, so why didn’t you just tell me you went out with your friends?

 Kevin: I did.
 What more do you want?
 You’re always trying to catch me doing something wrong, aren’t you?

-During the discard stage, the narcissist has turned on the partner completely.
-By now, he or she is displaying only hostility just before abandoning the relationship with little empathy for the partner.
+During the discard stage, narcissists turn on the partner completely.
+They display only hostility just before abandoning the relationship with little empathy for the partner.

-Kevin: My ex-girlfriend is in town and has asked me to go to have a drink with her after work.
+Kevin: My ex-girlfriend is in town and has asked me to get a drink with her after work.

 Kevin: Where did you get that idea?
 I never said I had her blocked.
 At least she never got jealous like this.

-Allie: No… but that’s what you… I have the text messages you sent me where you said–
+Allie: No, I’m not jealous about it…it’s just that’s what you said… I have the text messages you sent me where you said–

 Kevin: Wow.
 You would do anything to prove me wrong.